Dlevy004/Dlevy004/README.md

 ## 🚀 Current Project

 **Pátyod Klíma Full-Stack Web App** <br>
 Developing a dynamic web application to replace the previous static site.
-My goal is to create a *CMS and business management system* that allows the client to independently manage advertisements, references and internal accounting, as well as automate the sales process.
+My goal is to create a *CMS and business management system* that allows the client to independently manage advertisements, reference images, track client installations, and create visual AC placements with AI.

 ## ⚡ My Projects